Ontological turn: In anthropology

 Within the field of anthropology, ontological ideas first began emerging around the 1990s.
 However, the first influence of ontological understandings within anthropology emerged in the work of Roy Wagner, Marilyn Strathern, and Eduardo Viveiros de Castro.
 Following these initial deliberations, the ontological turn took hold of British anthropology.
 From there, North American anthropologists began considering how ontology might be useful in ethnographic research.
 The application of ontological frameworks really gained popularity following 2010 and were brought to national anthropological attention at the 2013 Annual Meeting of the American Anthropological Association in Chicago, where ontology became the focus of several sessions there.
 After the conference one of the oldest and prominent anthropology blog, Savage Minds, declared ontology to be "the next big thing" in anthropological theory.
 This burgeoning interest in ontology spawned a number of articles that highlighted the usefulness of ontological premises in anthropological research.

 The concept of ontology and what people mean by ontology is diverse; therefore, tracing the ontological turn in anthropology remains difficult.
 However, if ontology refers to the study of reality then ontological anthropology incorporates theoretical and methodological elements of anthropology to a study of being or existence.
 Ethnographies are the most widely utilized method in anthropological research.
 While, in a theoretical sense, anthropology has contributed greatly to the concept of culture.
 These two elements in anthropology have broadened philosophical notions of ontology so that ontological anthropology is not simply about the world; rather, it is about the experience of being a human in the world.
 Moreover, ontological anthropology is explicitly concerned with how humans communicate and interact with a host of non-human actors.
 For example, as a trained biologist turned anthropologist, Donna Haraway insists on including other beings, both human and non-human, in her accounts of living with pets.
 Finally, ontological anthropology is not claiming that individuals or communities are living in distinct universes and by crossing into a different setting you are suddenly in a different reality.
 Instead, ontological anthropologists are claiming that we "should allow difference or alterity to challenge our understanding of the very categories of nature and culture themselves".

 Other turns in anthropology

 Anthropology as a field has experienced a number of turns in its history, including the linguistic turn, the reflexive turn, the temporal turn, the affective turn, the literary turn, and the post-human turn.
 The ontological turn presents differences in cultural phenomena not as different interpretations of a singular, natural world.
 Rather, the ontological turn in anthropology suggests that there are alternate realities and other ways of beings that exist in parallel with our own.
 The proponents of this movement claim that this way of framing cultural difference is the first attempt anthropologists have made in taking the beliefs of their interlocutors "seriously" or "literally".
 Critics of the ontological turn argue that claims of different worlds tend towards essentialism.

+Political ontology is another theoretical development associated with the ontological turn.